odewahn/dds-field-guide/codebase.md

-# The codebase is in Git
+# The Codebase Is in Git

 <span class="drop fa fa-code-fork fa-5x pull-left fa-border"></span>

 The version control system (VCS) is the heart of the process.
 At the most basic level, a VCS allows developers to keep track of all the changes made to a set of files and enables them to roll back to specific points in time in case something screws up.
 In some systems, like [Subversion](http://subversion.apache.org/), the code is checked out and then checked back in from a central repository.
-If there is a conflict between two developers' files (for example, both of them edited the same line of code), then the two version must be merged together.
+If there is a conflict between two developers' files (for example, both of them edited the same line of code), then the two version must be merged.
 This can be a painful process.

-In contrast, distributed version control systems (DVCS), like [git](http://git-scm.com/), are the heart of most new development processes.
-Rather than having a central, master copy that makes it difficult and expensive to merge a lot of contributions from developers, a DVCS makes it simple (well, simpler!) to have multiple people all working on the same codebase simultaneously in different _branches_, and these branches can be easily merged back together in a _master_ branch.
+In contrast, distributed version control systems (DVCS), like [Git](http://git-scm.com/), are the heart of most new development processes.
+Rather than having a central, master copy that makes it difficult and expensive to merge a lot of contributions from developers, a DVCS makes it simple (well, simpler!) to have multiple people all working on the same codebase simultaneously in different _branches_, and these branches can be easily merged in a _master_ branch.

-While there are many different work styles, such as [git flow](http://nvie.com/posts/a-successful-git-branching-model/), the basic DVCS process is:
+While there are many different work styles, such as [Git flow](http://nvie.com/posts/a-successful-git-branching-model/), the basic DVCS process is:

+// Make numbered list.

-* there is an agreed-upon master repository, which is often on a public service like [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/), or an internal server like [GitLab](https://www.gitlab.com/), or [Mercurial](http://mercurial.selenic.com/)
+* There is an agreed-upon master repository, which is often on a public service like [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/), or an internal server like [GitLab](https://www.gitlab.com/) or [Mercurial](http://mercurial.selenic.com/).
-* each developer clones the master repository to his or her local machine
+* Each developer clones the master repository to his or her local machine.
-* the developer creates a new branch, usually for a specific feature
+* The developer creates a new branch, usually for a specific feature.
-* the developer makes commits against the local copy
+* The developer makes commits against the local copy.
-* once the feature is done, he or she merges the branch back into the master branch and pushes the change back to the master
+* Once the feature is done, he or she merges the branch back into the master branch and pushes the change back to the master.
-* other developers pull from the [MISSING WORD] and merge their branch
+* Other developers pull from the [MISSING WORD] and merge their branch.
-* the merged copy preserves the full version history of all the distributed copies
+* The merged copy preserves the full version history of all the distributed copies.

+// Note missing word in preceding list.

 In addition to these coordination functions, most version control systems also offer a feature called a _hook_.
 A hook is a process that fires once a specific event, like a commit, happens to the repository.
 Hooks can be defined in the repo itself, but also in the hosting service.
 For example, GitHub lets you define "service" hooks that are called whenever a specific event occurs.
 These hooks are the tie-in to the continuous integration (CI server).